suned/pfun/docs/effectful_but_side_effect_free.md

 Schedule = Depends[TypeVar('R'), Iterator[datetime.timedelta]]
 ```
-In other words, a `Schedule` is is simply an effect that  succeeds with a (potentially infinite) iterator
+In other words, a `Schedule` is simply an effect that  succeeds with a (potentially infinite) iterator
 of `datetime.timedelta` instances.